 Vitiligo can be focal, segmental, or, rarely, generalized.

-Diagnose by skin examination and consider testing with complete blood count, fasting blood glucose, thyroid function tests, and antithyroid peroxidase antibodies.
+Diagnose by skin examination, but consider testing with complete blood count, fasting blood glucose, thyroid function tests, and antithyroid peroxidase antibodies.

 Consider treatments such as topical calcipotriene plus betamethasone dipropionate, corticosteroid topical monotherapy, narrowband UVB, or a calcineurin inhibitor (tacrolimus and pimecrolimus).